 Once the application has completed you will see this screen:

 Click Yes and all the files that Remove Fake Antivirus could not remove because the files were in use will then be kicked to the curb.
 The author’s site also serves up suggestions for how to deal with and prevent these types of infections.
 Among them is to set the UAC prompts to the highest levels – I guess I should not have mine disabled, eh?

-Remove Fake Antivirus – Download
+Remove Fake Antivirus – Download [No Longer Available]

-For more information about fake antivirus software, read Ryan’s post “Detect Fake Antivirus software & Spyware Removal programs“.
+For more information about fake antivirus software, read Ryan’s post “Detect Fake Antivirus software & Spyware Removal programs “.
 How do you deal with rouge or fake antivirus or spyware applications?
 Do you have policies that keep this type of stuff out of your corporate environments?
 What do you do or use?
 Please share with us in the comments so we can learn from each other!